gabrielefronze/esc17/vectorization/binning.markdown

 1. start from the code in [`binning.cpp`]({{site.exercises_repo}}/hands-on/vectorization/binning.cpp)

-2. compile it and use 'perf record ./a.out' & 'perf report' to identify "hot spot'
+2. compile it and use 'perf record ./a.out' & 'perf report' to identify "hot spots'

 3. modify it to use `sin` and `cos` from [`simpleSinCos.h`]({{site.exercises_repo}}/hands-on/vectorization/simpleSinCos.h)